 For future college expenses, look into “529 plans,” which provide an easy way to save for college expenses and may offer tax benefits.

-• Think about ways to cut your expenses and add more to savings.
+For healthcare, find out whether you are eligible for a “health savings account,” a tax-advantaged way for people enrolled in high-deductible health insurance plans to save for medical expenses. - Think about ways to cut your expenses and add more to savings.
 For your financial services, research lower-cost checking accounts at your bank and some competitors.
 And if you are paying interest on credit cards or fees for spending more money than you have available in your checking account, develop a plan to stop.
 More broadly, look at your monthly expenses for everything from food to phones and think about ways to save.